 Professional/Certified - Special Education - Educational Diagnostician

-Implement the special education appraisal process.
+Implement the special education assessment process.
 Assess the educational, learning styles, and program needs of students referred to special education services.
 Provide diagnostic information and work cooperatively with instructional personnel to provide the most appropriate programs for students with disabilities.

-Master’s degree in educational assessment
+Education/Certification: Master’s degree in educational assessment

 Valid Texas teaching certificate